FletchMcKee/ktjni/README.md

 ## Usage
 Header generation currently requires manual execution and does not automatically integrate with the build process.

-Run the following aggregate command to generate JNI headers for all variants of files containing external native methods:
+Execute the following aggregate command to generate JNI headers for all variants of files containing external native methods:

 ```console
 ./gradlew generateJniHeaders
 ```

 > [!NOTE]
-> Because header generation depends on `.class` files, running this task will also compile the corresponding source sets if not already compiled.
+> Executing this task will compile the corresponding source sets if not already compiled.
-> For a more fine-grained approach, you can discover the relevant Ktjni commands by running the following:
+> For a more fine-grained approach, you can discover the relevant Ktjni commands with the following:
 > ```console
 > ./gradlew tasks --group "ktjni"
-> ```
-> And then you can select the relevant tasks based on the above output.
-For example:
-> ```console
-> ./gradlew :app:generateKotlinReleaseJniHeaders
-> ```
->
-> **CI/CD Usage:** You can add header generation as a build step in your pipelines:
-> ```yml
-> - name: Generate JNI headers
->   run: ./gradlew generateJniHeaders
 > ```

 ## Example